lithiumFlower/doctotext/README.md

 ### Why does this repo exist?
-By no means, with the following list, do I mean to say anything bad about SILVERCODERS.
-They've made quite a useful utility.
+SILVERCODERS has worked hard to make a wonderful utility.
 Unfortunately it was made quite a long time ago and just needs some modern love.

 As of 07/14/2020 there were a number of issues with the distributed DocToText on SILVERCODERS website and Sourceforge: